diego00aliaga/camunda-messageStructure-plugin/README.md

 ### Configuration

-#### Configurar API Key de Gemini
+#### Set up your GEMINI API Key

-Este plugin utiliza Google Gemini AI para generar diagramas UML.
-Para usarlo, necesitas configurar tu API key de forma segura:

-**Opción 1: Archivo `config.json` (Recomendado)**

-1.  **Crea un archivo llamado `config.json`** en la raíz de la carpeta del plugin (al mismo nivel que `package.json`).
-2. Añade el siguiente contenido al archivo:
+This plugin uses Google Gemini AI to generate UML diagrams.
+To use it, you need to configure your API key securely:
+1. Edit the file named config.json in the plugin's root folder (at the same level as package.json).
+2. Add the following content to the file:

     ```json
     {